karatelabs/karate/karate-mock-servlet/README.md

 * [Spring MVC Dispatcher Servlet example](src/test/java/demo/MockSpringMvcServlet.java)
 * [Jersey JAX-RS Resource example](src/test/java/mock/jersey/MockJerseyServlet.java)

+Note that the first example above tests the whole of the [`karate-demo`](../karate-demo) Spring Boot application, and using a [parallel runner](src/test/java/demo/MockSpringMvcServletTest.java)

 ## Configuration
-Everything is typically tied together in [bootstrap configuration](../#configuration).
+Everything is typically tied together in [bootstrap configuration](https://github.com/intuit/karate#configuration).
 If you do this right, your `*.feature` files can be re-used for mock as well as *real* integration tests.

-You can use the test configuration for this `karate-mock-servlet` project as a reference: [`karate-config.js`](src/test/java/karate-config.js)
+Use the test configuration for this `karate-mock-servlet` project as a reference: [`karate-config.js`](src/test/java/karate-config.js)